meyuviofficial/AlphaClientServer/README.md

 source /path/to/alphaclient.sh
 ```

-# Conclusion
+## Conclusion

-## My take on this.
+### My take on this

 > Being a Site Reliability Engineer for almost three years, I couldn't get an opportunity to work on containerization and container orchestration.
 As a part of this exercise, I really learnt a lot and enjoyed the whole process.
 Kubernetes and Docker are very powerful tools and helps in establishing the true flavour of "DevOps" operating model with frequent deployments and zero downtime.